cornell-ece4750/ece4750-sec02-verilog/README.md

-ECE 4750 Section 2: Verilog RTL Design
+ECE 4750 Section 2: RTL Design with Verilog
 ==========================================================================

 This repository contains the code and documentation for ECE 4750 Section